dustinpfister/blog_posts/_posts/js-javascript-example-idle-game-simple-mine.md

 layout: post
 categories: js
 id: 912
-updated: 2021-07-16 14:26:08
+updated: 2021-07-16 14:27:09
-version: 1.0
+version: 1.1
 ---

-It has been a while sense the last time I made a simple javaScript project examples type post.
+It has been a while sense the last time I made a simple [javaScript project examples](/2021/04/02/js-javascript-example/) type post.

 <!-- more -->